TheDigitalCatOnline/blog_source/pelican/content/flask-project-setup-tdd-docker-postgres-and-more-part-3.markdown

 ## Step 3 - Scale up

 Mapping the container port to the host is not a great idea, though, as it makes it impossible to scale up and down to serve more load, which is the main point of running containers in production.
 This might be solved in many ways in the cloud, for example in AWS you might run the container in AWS Fargate and register them in an Application Load Balancer.
-Another way to do it on a sinlge host is to run a Web Server in front of your HTTP server, and this might be easily implemented  with docker-compose
+Another way to do it on a single host is to run a Web Server in front of your HTTP server, and this might be easily implemented  with docker-compose

 I will add nginx and serve HTTP from there, reverse proxying the application containers through docker-compose networking.
 First of all the new configuration for docker-compose